iotbusters/assistant.net/README.md

 ### assistant.net.serialization.json

-It's serialization abstraction with json implementation for now.
+Simple serialization abstraction with json implementation for now.
 Further it can be extended with other formats, e.g. protobuf.
 The main idea is to be able flexibly choose serialization format for each type.

 ```csharp